dswhitley/ansible-role-QCOW2builder/README.md

 Example Playbook
 ----------------

-Playbook with configuration options specified:
+Playbook with configuration options specified and utilizing the `allVMs` group for a subsequent play:

 ```yaml
 - hosts: localhost